University Video Library

-- B-roll footage is often shot after the main interview is shot and provides supporting scenes for what was said by the interview subject.
+- B-roll footage is often filmed after the main interview is recorded and provides supporting scenes for what was said by the interview subject.

-- B-roll may include establishing shots to show location, detail shots to give context, shots of the person interviewed doing something active, etc.
+- B-roll may include establishing clips to show location, detail clips to give context, clips of the person interviewed doing something active, etc.